HenryWellman/personal-portfolio-site/README.md

 ## Challenges I Ran Into
 I don't have much html/css experience, so I was constantly looking up documentation to learn how to do things or add various components and features that I wanted.
 I also had to learn the basics of the Django framework and what that really means.
-Current "problem" is looking into the process of putting this project into production on a cloud server with AWS.
-This feels like just as much of a project as was developing this site, but I am ready for the challenge!
+Putting the site into production was even more complicated than developing the project itself!
+I had to learn all about web structure, choose the best platform to run it on, (AWS Lightsail Instance) and all the little configuration steps.
+I had to learn about how to set up a database with Postgres, communicate with my server via my WSGI Server
+Gunicorn, and use the Nginx load balancer to route traffic to my site.
+Even learning how to register my site's domain was a real adventure, but I have really learned so much about web development and the way the internet operates through this project!

 ## Screenshots
 <img src="screenshots/homeTop.PNG" alt-text="Screenshot">